-Palmerston Association acknowledges that we live and work on Nyoongar country.
-We pay our respects to Nyoongar Elders past and present, acknowledging them as the holders of wisdom and culture.
+Palmerston Association acknowledges that we live and work on Noongar Boodjar.
+We pay our respects to Noongar Elders past and present, acknowledging them as the holders of wisdom and culture.
 We extend our respect to all Elders and Aboriginal and Torres Strait Islander people, acknowledging all their diversity across Australia.

 We honour and thank the Elders who have generously given their support, guidance, enthusiasm and wisdom.

 Aboriginal and Torres Strait Islander people are welcome at all our services.
 Some locations have programs run by and specifically for Aboriginal people.
-We have Aboriginal staff at each branch and court diversion services provided by Aboriginal staff at Fremantle, Rockingham, Mandurah and Armadale courts.
+We have Aboriginal staff at each branch across Noongar Boodjar including Whudjuk, (Fremantle, Perth, Armadale, Thornlie) Bindjareb (Mandurah, Rockingham) Goreng (Katanning) Menang/Minang (Albany) Wardandi (Bunbury, Brunswick Junction) and court diversion services provided by Aboriginal staff at Fremantle, Rockingham, Mandurah and Armadale courts.

 Palmerston staff with Dr Richard Walley, Renee Dingo and the Binjareb Middar Dance Group at the Reconciliation Walk 2018